-- Caixa Forum: This place used to be a Factory but now is like a museum with a lot of cultural spaces.
+- Caixa Forum: This place used to be a Factory but now serves as a museum with many cultural spaces and exhibitions.

-- Montjuic Castle: You can get there by bus or by the teleferic.
-The views are amazing, it’s also a wide space where kids can run, play and have fun.
+- Montjuic Castle: You can get there by bus or teleferic.
+The views are amazing, and it offers wide, open spaces where kids can run, play, and have fun.
 There is also a restaurant inside the Castle.

-In case you´re looking for more things to do, check this website and you´ll find other posts with different experiences, but oriented to kids amusement.
+If you’re looking for more things to do in Barcelona, check this website and you’ll find other posts with different experiences focused on kids.

-I hope you and your kids enjoy the visit to Barcelona and the different things it has to offer!
+I hope you and your kids enjoy the visit to Barcelona and the many things it has to offer!

 See you in my next post!